Spiritual Safe Haven Network

 SSHN consists of individuals and religious institutions (churches, synagogues, campus religious organizations, etc.) that want to offer those who have experienced spiritual abuse a "safe haven" providing spiritual solace, information, and community.

-Spiritual abuse results when individuals are deceived and or otherwise manipulated in ways that cause detrimental changes to core elements of the self, including their relationship to God, religious/philosophical beliefs, self-determination, and the capacity to think independently.
+Spiritual abuse results when individuals are deceived and or otherwise manipulated in ways that cause detrimental changes to the manipulated individual.
+Spiritual abuse is especially acute when it harms core elements of the self, including a person's relationship to God, religious/philosophical beliefs, self-determination, and capacity to think independently.
 Though often associated with cultic groups, spiritual abuse may also occur in mainstream denominations when pastors or others misuse their authority or when individuals violate the ethical boundaries of proselytizing or other kinds of influence situations.